 Methods: An experimental design will be implemented in this study.
 179 footballers (both male and female) are targeted and will be randomly allocated to one of two conditions; i) heading the 9psi football ii) heading the 15psi football.
 Prior to the experiment, participants will complete a questionnaire that collects participant demographics and a Trail-Making Task (TMT(1)) that will record baseline data of cognitive flexibility.
-Next, participants will head the football back to the researcher ten times from an under-arm throw before immediately completing the TMT again (TMT(2)).
-The participant will then head the ball back to the researcher a further ten times from an over-arm throw before again completing the TMT (TMT(3)).
+Next, participants will head the football back to the researcher ten times (as justified by Peek et al., 2021) from floated crosses by the ball launcher before immediately completing the TMT again (TMT(2)).
+The participant will then head the ball back to the researcher a further ten times from direct crosses by the ball launcher before again completing the TMT (TMT(3)).
 Finally, participants will complete a questionnaire that will ask questions regarding the ball they have headed in the experiment.

 Analysis: A 2x3 MANCOVA will be used to analyse the data, where there are two levels of the independent variable (ball pressure, 9psi vs 15 psi) and three levels of the dependent variable (cognitive flexibility, TMT(1), TMT(2), TMT(3)), with biological sex (male/female) as a covariate.

-Impact: From this study, we can provide evidence that we may need to reduce the guidelines on pressure of the ball, perhaps closing the gap a little closer to the lower bound.
+Impact: From this study, we can provide valuable insights which can change practices and policy nationally and internationally.
+We predict that the upper boundary of ball pressure in its current form can significantly reduce acute cognitive flexibility and that the boundaries should be reduced.
 If we find a difference between the sexes, it may be that we can provide suggestions of different pressured balls between the men's and women's games, to ensure safety for all.

-Start date: 01-06-2024
+Start date: 01-03-2025

-End date: 31-05-2025
+End date: 28-02-2026

-Last modified: 04-03-2024
+Last modified: 05-07-2024